sajjadrad/BiterTweet-PHP/README.md

 BiterTweet-PHP
 ==============

-An application for working with twitter API
+An application for working with twitter API.<br/>
-This app is developing on Django so it's published for working more on PHP version.
+This app is developing on Django so it's published for working more on PHP version. <br/>
+With BiterTweet you can read tweets,post new tweet and favorite a tweet.

 ## Libraries ##